-- Understand what MI is and practice using it as an engagement strategy in your work as a NNED member working with culturally diverse populations.
+- Understand MI and practice using it as an engagement strategy in your work with culturally diverse populations.

-- Work together with trainer and other participants to practice applying MI in your work empowering others to reach their goals.
+- Work together with the trainers, your MI Track team and the other MI track teams to practice applying MI in your work empowering others to reach their goals.

-- Create and implement plans for developing personal MI proficiency and shifting program practices to be even more consistent with MI foundational concepts.
+- Create and implement plans for developing personal MI proficiency and shift team practices to be even more consistent with MI foundational concepts.

 Who can participate?

-- commitment to attaining and maintaining their own proficiency in MI, and
+- Commitment to developing and maintaining their own proficiency in MI.

-- commitment to supporting their fellow team members’ proficiency in MI.
+- Commitment to supporting their fellow MI team members’ proficiency in MI.

 Questions to consider before applying for Motivational Interviewing

 Motivational Interviewing is, briefly, a collaborative conversation to strengthen a person’s own motivation for and commitment to change.
-To determine whether there is a potential role for MI in your organization, consider the following questions (yes or no):
+To determine whether there is a potential role for small scale MI implementation in a team in your organization, consider the following questions (yes or no):